Nikhil1602/youtube_vedio_downloader/README.md

 This a youtube vedio downloading website where you can download your favorite youtube vedio in the best quality.
 It also supports audio format.
-You just need to copy the url of the vedio from youtube and paste it to to empty field and click on the search.
+You just need to copy the url of the vedio from youtube and paste it to to empty field and click on the star button.
 Just as simple as that!!

 link - https://video-download-youtube.herokuapp.com/